 My good friend Marta got this recipe from her friend and she makes it often.
 However, she roasts the chicken for 2 hours at 350F (1 hour and 40 minutes uncovered and 20 minutes uncovered).
 I tried both methods and I like lower temperature first, finished off at a higher temperature – so as that the skin doesn’t break up.
 Feel free to try both methods and let me know which one you liked more.

-Ingredients Needed For Slow Roasted Chicken Leg Quarters
+Ingredients Needed For This Chicken Leg Quarters Recipe

 As mentioned above, this is a super simple recipe.
 Here’s what you’ll need: